 Expansion space commitments Is there an expansion strategy or a plan to develop one?
-Targets/priorities identified for expansion (program type, populations, location or auspice ) Other details NS At least 4,000 spaces for 0-5 year olds by end of 2022- 2023.
-Targets prioritize infants/ toddlers, free preschool for 3 Will seek to utilize existing spaces before expanding.
-The new provincial management organization will require centres Infants/toddlers.
+Targets/priorities identified for expansion (program type, populations, location or auspice8) Other details NS At least 4,000 spaces for 0-5 year olds by end of 2022-2023.
+Targets prioritize infants/ toddlers, free preschool for 3 year olds and wrap-around spaces for 3 - 5 year olds.
+By 2023, will provide free ELCC for 2,000 3 year olds in schools.
+Will target significant increase in family child care - total of 1,100 family home spaces by 2022 - 2023; 1,850 by 2025 - 2026.
+11,556 new spaces total committed by 2025-2026.
+Will seek to utilize existing spaces before expanding.
+The new provincial management organization will require centres to adjust spaces for age ranges as needed.
+Will create capital fund for new centres and upgrades.
+It will be administered through the new provincial organization in alignment with community needs.
+Infants/toddlers.
 Free preschool for 3 year olds.
-Priority will be given to families identifying as equity seeking and Will develop a new provincial organization to manage all regulated child care.
-It will use mandated provincial objectives. year olds and wrap-around spaces for 3-5 year olds.
-By 2023, will provide free ELCC to adjust spaces for age ranges as needed.
-Will create capital fund for new children from vulnerable families.
-Wrap-around child care for 3-5 Centres will transition from individual contracts with province to new governance/ for 2,000 3 year olds in schools. centres and upgrades.
-It will es and upgrades.
-It will ministered through the provincial organization gnment with community infrastructure mode.
-New organization will manage overall delivery including spaces/needs, oversee contracts, wages/benefits, parent fees, centre finances, wait lists, Will target significant increase in family child care-total of 1,100 family home spaces by 2022-2023; 1,850 by 2025- 2026. be administered through the new provincial organization in alignment with community needs.
-11,556 new spaces total committed by 2025-2026. recruitment/ retention, conduct community needs assessments, act as first point of entry for parents.
+Priority will be given to families identifying as equity seeking and children from vulnerable families.
+Wrap-around child care for 3 - 5 year olds.
+Children with disabilities.
+Will develop a new provincial organization to manage all regulated child care.
+It will use mandated provincial objectives.
+Centres will transition from individual contracts with province to new governance/infrastructure mode.
+New organization will manage overall delivery including spaces/needs, oversee contracts, wages/benefits, parent fees, centre finances, wait lists, recruitment/ retention, conduct community needs assessments, act as first point of entry for parents.
 NS provides full school-day kindergarten for all 4 and 5 year olds.

-Expansion space commitments ls there an expansion strategy or a plan to develop one?
-Targets/priorities identified for expansion (program type, populations, location or auspice ) Other details NB Will add 3,400 new designated spaces by 2026, 500 of which will be in the first two years.
+Expansion space commitments Is there an expansion strategy or a plan to develop one?
+Targets/priorities identified for expansion (program type, populations, location or auspice8) Other details NB Will add 3,400 new designated spaces by 2026, 500 of which will be in the first two years.
 Designated centres (90%+ of all centres in 2022) are funded through operational grants and have additional requirements such as use of the Market Threshold to determine fees.
 Will maximize utilization of current spaces, by providing adequate funding to fill at least 2,000 currently unoccupied spaces.
-Will explore: leveraging flexibility within family child care, innovative solutions to modernize space creation, options re: supporting a network of early learning services to expand delivery for harder-to- serve populations, providing an operational grant in 2021-2022, capital start-up grants for not-for-profit space creation.
+Will explore: leveraging flexibility within family child care, innovative solutions to modernize space creation, options re: supporting a network of early learning services to expand delivery for harder-to-serve populations, providing an operational grant in 2021-2022, capital start-up grants for not-for-profit space creation.
 Rural child care.
 Infants.
 Vulnerable children and children from diverse populations, including but not limited to low income.
 Indigenous.
 Black/other racialized children.
 Newcomers.
 Official language minorities.
 New Brunswick, the sole officially bilingual province, maintains two education systems including two ELCC systems, French and English.
 NB provides full school-day kindergarten for all 5 year olds.
 QC Not applicable.
 Quebec has an "asymmetrical" Agreement with the Government of Canada, so will meet its own child care plans rather than an agreed-upon Action Plan with the federal government.
 Quebec states it intends to use federal funds to fund the province's plan to add more than 30,000 low-fee funded spaces.
 Not applicable.
 Quebec released its own action plan in 2021, Grand chantier pour les familles .
 Not applicable.
 Not applicable.
 Building on its action plan and following an election, the Quebec government said it will fund all remaining unfunded for-profit spaces to add funded child care spaces.
-Quebec provides full school- day kindergarten for all 5 year olds; phasing in full school-day kindergarten for all 4 year olds.
+Quebec provides full schoolday kindergarten for all 5 year olds; phasing in full school-day kindergarten for all 4 year olds.